Juliette-De/the-right-price/README.md

 ## Quick start

-Clone this github repository or upload all of its files to the folder where you want to place this project.
+- Clone this github repository or upload all of its files to the folder where you want to place this project.
+- Place the data in the server_configuration/data_right_price/data_localisee/ folder
-You can install the necessary packages from the requirements.txt file provided with this repository.
+- Install the necessary packages from the requirements.txt file provided with this repository.
 In the terminal, replacing path with the path of your dedicated folder:
 ```
 pip install -r path/requirements.txt
 ```

-Then, to launch the application:
+- Launch the application:
 ```
 streamlit run path/server_configuration/Home.py
 ```